Revised November 2022

 - Application materials provided by the graduate program or nominating faculty member.

-- Nomination form highlighting the attributes of the student, and how the student would contribute to the diversity and quality of the graduate program.
+- Highlight the attributes of the student, and how the student would contribute to the diversity and quality of the graduate program.

 - A brief description of how the student will select a research topic and major professor(s) including the anticipated role of the student in research planning, implementation, and analysis.